 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. combustion systems.
-The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The project involves facilities to burn (flaring) all biogas generated by the digesters.
-The aggregate emissions reduction by the project activity is 7-years316 022 tCO 2 e per year which is lower than the limit of 60 kt CO 2 equivalent per annum, for Type III small scale projects.
+Final Concl. atmosphere; - The project involves facilities to burn (flaring) all biogas generated by the digesters.
+The aggregate emissions reduction by the project activity is 7-years 304 745 tCO 2 e per year which is lower than the limit of 60 kt CO 2 equivalent per annum, for Type III small scale projects.
 B.2.
 Baseline Scenario Determination The choice of the baseline scenario will be validated with focus on whether the baseline is a likely scenario, and whether the methodology to define the baseline scenario has been followed in a complete and transparent manner.
 B.2.1.
 What is the baseline scenario? /1/ DR The baseline is the emissions of methane from anaerobic decay of swine manure in open anaerobic lagoons.
 OK B.2.2.
 What other alternative scenarios have been considered and why is the selected scenario the most likely one? /1/ DR Consideration of alternative scenarios is not required for small scale methodologies.
 OK B.2.3.
-Has the baseline scenario been determined according to the methodology? /1/ DR Yes. the baseline scenario been determined according to the methodology AMS IIID version 14.
-OK B.2.4.
+Has the baseline scenario been determined according to the methodology? /1/ DR Yes, the baseline scenario been determined according to the methodology AMS IIID version 14 OK B.2.4.
 Has the baseline scenario been determined using conservative assumptions where possible? /1/ DR Yes.
+OK B.2.5.
+Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, /1/ DR Yes.
 OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-B.2.5.
-Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1/ DR Yes.
-OK B.2.6.
+Final Concl. macro-economic trends and political aspirations?
+B.2.6.
 Is the baseline scenario determination compatible with the available data and are all literature and sources clearly referenced? /1/ DR Yes OK B.2.7.
 Have the major risks to the baseline been identified? /1/ DR Yes.
 OK B.3.
 Additionality Determination The assessment of additionality will be validated with focus on whether the project itself is not a likely baseline scenario.
 B.3.1.
 Is the project additionality assessed according to the methodology? /1/ DR The additionality of the project is demonstrated by applying the Attachment A to the Appendix B of the simplified modalities and procedures for CDM small-scale project activities.
-The additionality claims of the project are based on the following barriers: • Investment barrier: In Brazil, there are 700,000 swine farmers and only 2,000 with biodigaster (18), whereof all OK with biodigester /18/, whereof all biodigesters are implemented as CDM project activities.
-There are currently no direct subsidies or promotional support
+The additionality claims of the project are based on the following barriers: OK • Investment barrier : In Brazil, there are 700,000 swine farmers and only 2,000 with biodigester /18/, whereof all biodigesters are implemented as CDM project activities.
+There are currently no direct subsidies or promotional support for the implementation of manure management or capture and destroying biogas.
+There are higher costs required to

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01